pnpm/pnpm.io/versioned_docs/version-9.x/cli/run.md

 to the `PATH`, so if a tool is installed in the workspace root, it may be called in any workspace package's `scripts`.

-## Differences with `npm run`

-By default, pnpm doesn't run arbitrary `pre` and `post` hooks for user-defined scripts (such as `prestart`).
-This behavior, inherited from npm, caused scripts to be implicit rather than explicit, obfuscating the execution flow.
-It also led to surprising executions with `pnpm serve` also running `pnpm preserve`.

-If for some reason you need the pre/post scripts behavior of npm, use the [`enable-pre-post-scripts`] option.

-[`enable-pre-post-scripts`]: #enable-pre-post-scripts

 ## Environment

 There are some environment variables that pnpm automatically creates for the executed scripts.